Photodiary of a Nomad

 Walking the High Country

-Describes walks in the Alpine National Parks of Australia, including the 215 km northern section of the Australian Alpine Walking Track in April 2008, walks in the Mt Hotham area and the The Kosciuszko Lakes Walk, Australia's best one-day alpine walk.
+Describes walks in the Alpine National Parks of Australia, including the 215 km northern section of the Australian Alpine Walking Track in April 2008, walks in the Mts Hotham and Bogong area and the The Kosciuszko Lakes Walk, Australia's best one-day alpine walk.

 Click menu or image to enter